-Applicants should anticipate that failure to submit an application that contains all of the specified elements may negatively affect the review of the application; and, should a decision be made to make an award, it may result in the inclusion of special conditions that preclude access to or use of award funds pending satisfaction of the conditions.
+Applicants should anticipate that if they fail to submit an application that contains all of the specified elements, it may negatively affect the review of their application; and, should a decision be made to make an award, it may result in the inclusion of special conditions that preclude the recipient from accessing or using award funds pending satisfaction of the conditions.

-Moreover, applicants should anticipate that applications that are unresponsive to the scope of the solicitation, or that do not include application elements designated by the SMART Office to be critical, will neither proceed to peer review nor receive further consideration.
+Moreover, applicants should anticipate that applications that are determined to be nonresponsive to the scope of the solicitation, or that do not include the application elements that the SMART Office has designated to be critical, will neither proceed to peer review nor receive further consideration.
 Under this solicitation, the SMART Office has designated the following application elements as critical: Program Narrative, Budget Detail Worksheet and Budget Narrative, and a requested funding amount that does not exceed the maximum amount allowable.
-The Budget Narrative and the Budget Detail Worksheet may be combined in one document.
-However, if only one document is submitted, it must contain both narrative and detail information.
+Applicants may combine the Budget Narrative and the Budget Detail Worksheet in one document.
+However, if an applicant submits only one document, it must contain both narrative and detail information.

-OJP strongly recommends use of appropriately descriptive file names (e.g., "Program Narrative," "Budget Detail Worksheet and Budget Narrative," "Timelines," "Memoranda of Understanding," "Resumes") for all attachments.
-OJP recommends that resumes be included in a single file.
+OJP strongly recommends that applicants use appropriately descriptive file names (e.g., "Program Narrative," "Budget Detail Worksheet and Budget Narrative," "Timelines," "Memoranda of Understanding," "Resumes") for all attachments.
+Also, OJP recommends that applicants include resumes in a single file.

-For examples of successful FY 2011 applications, go to: www.ojp.usdoj.gov/smart/funding.htm.
+For examples of successful FY 2010 applications, go to: www.ojp.usdoj.gov/smart/funding.htm.

-1. Information to complete the Application for Federal Assistance (SF-424)

-The SF-424 is a standard form required for use as a cover sheet for submission of preapplications, applications, and related information.
+1. Information to Complete the Application for Federal Assistance (SF-424) The SF-424 is a required standard form used as a cover sheet for submission of preapplications, applications, and related information.
 Grants.gov and GMS take information from the applicant's profile to populate the fields on this form.
-When selecting "type of applicant," if the applicant is a for-profit entity, please select "For-Profit Organization" or "Small Business" (as applicable).
+When selecting "type of applicant," if the applicant is a for-profit entity, select "For-Profit Organization" or "Small Business" (as applicable).